a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/player-states.md

 ![player-standing.PNG](../../../assets/images/player-standing.PNG)

-If the player is on the ground and no keys are pressed, the player will enter its `STANDING` state, where it does nothing and just waits for another key to be pressed which will activate another state.
-The `playerStanding` method contains the simple logic for the `STANDING` state, which looks like this:
+If the player is on the ground and no keys are pressed, the player will enter its `STANDING` flagManager, where it does nothing and just waits for another key to be pressed which will activate another flagManager.
+The `playerStanding` method contains the simple logic for the `STANDING` flagManager, which looks like this:

 ```java
 protected void playerStanding() {